Stone River Gear Premium Ceramic Folding Knives

 Are they worth it?
 Darn right they are.
 In this day and age when so many name-brand knife makers across the world are in a "race-to-the-bottom," Stone River still insists on the highest quality or they won't sell it.
 In addition, they will re-sharpen your knife, if it ever gets dull, for a very modest shipping/handling fee.
 You can order these knives directly from Stone River at www.stoneriveroutdoors.com

-Post Script from Chuck Hawks
+Post Script by Chuck Hawks

 I had no inkling Jim and Mary were sending me a stag handled Stone River Ceramic Folding Knife.
 Thanks, guys, this is a very attractive knife!
 The black blade and liner contrasts dramatically with the white stag handle.
 There is a removable, pocket/waistband clip on one side; a feature I use and appreciate.
 The black gift box has a nifty magnetic closure for its lid.